-

 - OJK Regulation 18 replaces OJK Regulation 60/POJK.04/2017 on Issuance and Requirements of Green Bonds.
 The key difference is the widened scope that also covers sharia sustainable securities and private placement.

-- In 2023, OJK became authorized to regulate and oversee financial services activities in the carbon exchange sector operated by IDX.
-In this respect, OJK has issued OJK Regulation 14 of 2023 on Carbon Trading through Carbon Exchange and OJK Circular Letter 12/SEOJK.04/2023 on the Procedures for Organizing Carbon Trading through Carbon Exchange.
+- In 2023, OJK became authorised to regulate and oversee financial services activities in the carbon exchange sector operated by IDX.
+In this respect, OJK has issued OJK Regulation 14 of 2023 on Carbon Trading through Carbon Exchange and OJK Circular Letter 12/SEOJK.04/2023 on the Procedures for Organising Carbon Trading through Carbon Exchange.
 Carbon units are considered as securities and may be traded directly between parties and through the carbon exchange.

 -